Principles of Acoustics and Vibration (year one for part time)

 Acousticians with engineering, science and mathematical skills are in short supply, which puts you in a strong position to build a career once you've graduated.
 We have over 25 years’ experience nurturing graduates into audio and acoustics consultancy, research, development and design roles at leading companies such as Apple, Dolby, and the BBC, plus every major acoustic consultancy in the world.

-Typically areas of employment for our alumni include acoustics and audio engineering research, noise management, broadcast engineering, loudspeaker and audio system design, and consumer audio product development.
+Typically areas of employment for our alumni include acoustics and audio engineering research, broadcast engineering, loudspeaker and audio system design, and consumer audio product development.